-Instead of paying someone to stock the shelf and wait for the items to be sold one at a time, unloading an entire pallet with hundreds of items to just one person is much easier and efficient for the staff at the store.
+Instead of paying someone to stock the shelf and waiting for the items to sell one at a time, unloading an entire pallet with hundreds of items to one person is much easier and efficient.

 How Much Money Can You Make With Amazon Arbitrage?

-Your profitability in this venture depends on a couple different factors.
+Your profitability in retail arbitrage depends on a few different factors.

 The first one is competition.
-If you live in a large city with a lot of other people employing a similar strategy, you’ll constantly be competing with them for the best deals.
+If you live in a large city with a lot of other people employing a similar strategy, you’ll be in constant competition with them for the best deals.

 However, if you live in a smaller city with less competition, you may be the only player in the game, and you’ll quickly build up a monopoly on flipping from all your local stores.

 The next factor is your location.
-If you go to your local Target store and clear out all of the profitable items, you’re now out of inventory until that store gets more discounted goods or until you find deals at another store.
+If you go to your local Target store and clear out all of the profitable items, you’re now out of inventory until that store discounts more goods or until you find deals at another store.

-But if you live in an area that has several brick and mortar stores, you’ll be able to hit higher profit numbers before depleting all the deals.
+But if you live in an area with several brick and mortar stores, you’ll possibly hit higher profit numbers before depleting all the deals.

-Once you do run out of items to source, you’ll need to start looking in other cities around you to keep growing your business.
+Once you do run out of items to source, you’ll need to look in surrounding cities to keep growing your business.

 Full-time business or part-time side hustle?

-It’s difficult to give an actual dollar amount to estimate earnings since it’s dependent on the number of hours you put in.
+It’s difficult to give an actual dollar amount or estimate earnings in retail arbitrage since it depends on the number of hours you put in.
 Some people work 40 hours per week on this venture and make over $100,000 per year.

-Personally, I hate shopping.
-But if my wife insists on me going to the store with her I’ll spend my time there scouting out deals and looking for anything to flip on Amazon to make some extra money.
+Many people hate shopping.
+But your wife insists on your going to the store with her you can spend your time there scouting out deals and looking for anything to flip on Amazon to make some extra money.

 Turning a dreaded shopping trip into a $100 per hour side hustle is the online equivalent of taking lemons and making sweet, sweet lemonade.

-What I recommend is the next time you go shopping, visit the clearance aisle and check the price of a couple items on Amazon.
+The next time you go shopping, visit the clearance aisle and check the price of a couple of items on Amazon.
 If you buy an item and sell it for 4x that price online, you will make money.

-Once you’ve done this a few times and have made some money, invest in Profit Bandit to grow your business.
+Once you’ve done this a few times and have made some money, invest in Profit Bandit to grow your retail arbitrage business.

 What’s Next After Amazon Arbitrage?